 - Contacting the police: Calling 911 and Campus Security if the victim is in the midst of any kind of emergency, immediate harm, or threat of harm.
-Campus Security can be contacted 24 hours a day, seven days a week at 302-547-0988, - Completing the online Title IX Complaint Form available on Campus Web or the College Website.
+Campus Security can be contacted 24 hours a day, seven days a week at 302-547-0988, - Completing the online Title IX Complaint Form available on the College's website.
 The form is automatically submitted to the Title IX Coordinators and can be submitted anonymously, or - Contacting a Title IX Coordinator.
 Any person may report sexual discrimination, including sexual harassment, whether or not the person reporting is the person allegedly the victim of conduct that could constitution sex discrimination or sexual harassment.
 Reports may be made in person, by mail, by phone, or by email using the information below.
 Reports may be made at any time, including non-business hours.

 Leilani Decena-Shepherd Hannah Bakey

 Title IX Coordinator Deputy Title IX Coordinator

 (302) 225-6305 (302) 225-6383

 decenal@gbc.edu bakeyh@gbc.edu

 Goldey - Beacom College Goldey - Beacom College

-Fulmer Center - Institutional Advancement Jones Center - Graduate and International Admissions
+Fulmer Center - Institutional Advancement Fulmer Center - Advising

 4701 Limestone Road 4701 Limestone Road

 Wilmington, DE 19808 Wilmington, DE 19808